-Fill out and return the SLA Application to the UCLA Institute for Research on Labor and Employement at email@example.com for review.
+Click here for application instructions.
 Applications are due no later than Monday, April 7th, 2014 (midnight).

 You may be asked to attend an in-person interview with the SLA team in early May.
 We will contact you if you have been selected to participate in the interviews.